-Position Hr/Wk Mo/Yr Job Duties Department Chair/Artistic Director/CTE 24.00 10.00 Position includes all duties of a Department Chair Coordinator (14 hours/week at 35.5% load) PLUS extensive special duties as Artistic Director at 20% load (actual workload is approx. 26 hours/week, granted 20% or 8 hours/week release time beginning Fall 2014) and CTE Coordinator for 5% load (2 hours/week): In addition to Chair duties: Coordinates and supervises all artistic aspects of a 4-5 show theatre company.
+Position Hr/Wk Mo/Yr Job Duties Department Chair/Artistic Director/CTE 24.00 10.00 Position includes all duties of a Department Chair Coordinator (14 hours/week at 35.5% load) PLUS extensive special duties as Artistic Director at 20% load (actual workload is approx. 26 hours/week, granted 20% or 8 hours/week release time beginning Fall 2014) and, CTE Coordinator for 5% load (2 hours/week) and as of fall 2016, Chair of Fashion 5% load (2 hours/week): In addition to Chair duties: Coordinates and supervises all artistic aspects of a 4-5 show theatre company.
 Supervises Theatre Arts Foundation Account, Theatre Arts Certificate Advisory Board, and grant writing.
 Oversees proper handling and deposits of Theatre Arts ticket revenues.
 Interviews and hires all visiting professional staff for Theatre Arts productions.
 Coordinates Public Relations efforts for theatre company.
 Manages scheduling, maintenance, and supervision of performance spaces.
 Coordinates with SRT Artistic Director on seasons, facilities, resources, and personnel as appropriate .
 Organizes and coordinates annual Design Conference.
 Attends all production meetings (15-20 total) .
 Attends designer run-throughs (8-10) and technical/dress rehearsals (10-20).
 Meets with directors to discuss artistic integrity of shows .
 Attends and supervises performances.
 Attend meetings for the Dance Show and Music Dept. events.
 Creates Production Calendar for the theatrical season.
 Chairs the Play Selection Committee.
 Writes the Show Requirements for the season of plays.
-Creates and maintains the season Production Budget Creates and mannams the season Froduction Budget For 2014-15 and 2015-2016 a 20% release time was approved for the Artistic Director position.
+Creates and maintains the season Production Budget For 2014-15, 2015-2016, 2016-2017 a 20% release time was approved for the Artistic Director position.
 We recommend to make this permanent.
 The 38% Chair release time was reduced by 2.5% to 35.5% because of 5% CTE release time.
-Fashion Studies is being merged with Theatre Arts fall 2016.
-This merger will require additional release time.
+Fashion Studies merged with Theatre Arts fall 2016.
+This position was granted additional release time of 5%.
 40.00 12.00